boomie-techbees/agent-job-fit-analyzer/README.md

 ## What It Does

 1. **Scrapes** job listings from [We Work Remotely](https://weworkremotely.com) and [RemoteOK](https://remoteok.com) — both permit scraping per their terms
-2. **Filters** for senior engineering leadership roles (CTO, VPE, VP Engineering, Head of Engineering, Director of Engineering)
+2. **Filters** for roles matching your candidate profile — the example targets senior engineering leadership (CTO, VPE, VP Engineering, Head of Engineering, Director of Engineering), but this is fully configurable
 3. **Researches** each company autonomously using web search
-4. **Scores** each role against a baked-in candidate profile using Claude AI — green/yellow/red on key dimensions with written reasoning
+4. **Scores** each role against your candidate profile using Claude AI — green/yellow/red on key dimensions with written reasoning
 5. **Outputs** a web UI with ranked, color-coded results and a saved Markdown report

 You don't paste anything.
 You don't prompt it.
 It goes and gets the information, reasons about it, and surfaces results for your review.